Free Hill top students heading to first choice St. Mary High - Jamaica Beacon

 The Head Girl, Rayana Anderson, amassed the highest placement score of the 68 students who graduated recently.

-That placement score of 345.7 is above the national average, and places Rayana among the best PEP performers island-wide.
+Her placement score of 345.7 is above the national average, and places her among the best PEP performers island-wide.

 A breakdown of her feat shows that she gained Mastery in the Grade 4 Literacy and Numeracy components of PEP.
 In Grade 5, Rayana performed at the highest level (Highly Proficient) in all subject areas except for Language Arts in which she was Proficient.
 Furthermore, she earned 100 percent in the Ability Test administered in Grade Six.